Gonon-UP/CS341_AI_Chatbot/README.md

 * `tests/`:
     * `chatLogic.test.js` and `mainScript.test.js`: Contain Jest testing functions for code coverage.
 * `uploads/`:
-    * `{ChatbotMeetingID}/*`: Contains files uploaded for each Chatbot session (ChatbotMeetingID).
+    * `<ChatbotMeetingID>/*`: Contains files uploaded for each Chatbot session (ChatbotMeetingID).
-        * These are stored on the VM but are tracked and referenced in the `documents` page in the database as well.
+        * These are stored on the VM but are tracked and referenced in the `documents` table in the database as well.
-        * When a Chatbot meeting is deleted, all relevant database information and local documents are deleted as well.
+        * When a Chatbot meeting is deleted, all relevant database information and local documents are deleted along with the meeting.

 ### `app/routes` Directory
 * `auth.js`: Handles login features, sends one-time codes to @up.edu emails for verification.